X icon white, transparent background.

 🎯 Focus on what matters in meetings

-Leapsome’s one on one meetings tool lets you automate cycles and centralize employee notes so participants aren’t sidetracked by organizational tasks — all for free.
+Leapsome’s one-on-one meetings tool lets you automate cycles and centralize employee notes so participants aren’t sidetracked by organizational tasks — all for free.

 👉 Learn more

-Once your managers understand how to run effective one on one meetings, it’s time to show them what discussion points they should aim to cover.
+Once your managers understand how to run effective one-on-one meetings, it’s time to show them what discussion points they should aim to cover.

 Goals & OKRs

 Ensure individual goals aren’t drifting off the map by using 1:1s to clarify any doubts about individual, team, and personal objectives.
 Discuss how your employee is progressing on their individual goals and take the time to reflect on wider organizational OKRs to show your direct report how their work contributes.
 As well as giving feedback around goal progress, listen to your direct report’s feelings about how things are going and decide on any necessary adjustments together.
-If your business uses goal management software like Leapsome, you’ll be able to integrate development goal tracking, OKRs, and more into the agenda for one on one meetings.
+If your business uses goal management software like Leapsome, you’ll be able to integrate development goal tracking, OKRs, and more into the agenda for one-on-one meetings.

 Feedback

 1:1s are a perfect opportunity for an ongoing feedback exchange.
 Managers can both give their input as well as ask employees how they can best support them and how their leadership, team dynamics, or company culture could be improved.
-When creating the one on one meeting agenda, team leads should take the time to consider their direct report’s preferred communication style.
+When creating the one-on-one meeting agenda, team leads should take the time to consider their direct report’s preferred communication style.
 With employees who may not feel comfortable sharing direct opinions, they could try anonymous feedback options.
-For example, Leapsome’s instant feedback features let managers request specific insights from reports like “Are my one on one meetings useful?
+For example, Leapsome’s instant feedback features let managers request specific insights from reports like “Are my one-on-one meetings useful?
 Could they be improved?”

 Development